waltyou/waltyou.github.io/_posts/2021-01-22-PowerPhrases.md

 ### 1. Avoid Filler Poison Phrases

 Qualifiers, hedges and softener phrases weaken your message.
-Anything you say that does not add to your message makes it weaker
+Anything you say that does not add to your message makes it weaker:

 — Well...